Ruiqi-Yan/URO-Bench/README.md

 ## News
 - [Update Aug.
 03, 2025] We have reconstructed the 6 datasets in the Chinese Basic Track and added four new ones — Wildchat-zh, HSK5-zh, APE-zh, and SQuAD-zh — so that the Chinese and English datasets are now fully paired.
+Safety-en, Safety-zh, and SRT-zh were expanded to a total of 25 samples.
 All 40 datasets are available on HuggingFace, and we also provide a curated [miniset](https://huggingface.co/datasets/Honggao/URO-Bench/blob/main/URO-Bench-mini.zip) of 1,000 samples for quick evaluation before full-scale assessment.
 The corresponding test results have also been updated.
 - [Update Feb.
 25, 2025] 🔥🔥🔥 code and data of URO-Bench have been released!